-- Master’s Degree in Non-Professional General Legal Studies
+- Bachelor’s Degree in Non-Professional General Legal Studies

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

-Non-Professional General Legal Studies Student Demographics at CUA
+Non-Professional General Legal Studies Student Demographics at Rutgers Newark

-Take a look at the following statistics related to the make-up of the non-professional general legal studies majors at Catholic University of America.
+Take a look at the following statistics related to the make-up of the non-professional general legal studies majors at Rutgers University - Newark.

-The following table and chart show the race/ethnicity for students who recently graduated from Catholic University of America with a master's in non-professional general legal studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Rutgers University - Newark with a bachelor's in non-professional general legal studies.